arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

 We first provide an overview of building Anansi.

-Building Anansi can be broadly separted into 3 stages.
+Building Anansi can be broadly separated into 3 stages.
 The first stage is to satisfy the library prerequisites.
 The second stage is to set the build runtime environment which consists of setting critical environmental variables.
-The last stage to run the Anansi build commands.
+The last stage to run the Anansi build command.

 The mandatory library prerequisites